Learning at Work Week 2026

 You will learn

-• Practical ways to embed learning into everyday work
+• Practical techniques for applying agile thinking to everyday work

 Available during Learning at Work Week (18th–24th May)